hdShang/arxiv-daily/docs/cs-CL/2025-08-08/papers/250806435v1-learning-the-topic-not-the-language-how-llms-classify-online-immigra.md

 ---
 layout: default
-title: Learning the Topic, Not the Language: How LLMs Classify Online Immigration Discourse Across Languages
+title: "Learning the Topic, Not the Language: How LLMs Classify Online Immigration Discourse Across Languages"
 ---

 # Learning the Topic, Not the Language: How LLMs Classify Online Immigration Discourse Across Languages